VaughanSampson/the-centenarian/README.md

 <br><br>

 ## Keyboard Controller
 The unity game can also take keyboard input for testing purposes, but this does not function like the Arduino controller.
+'E' is shoot.
+Space-bar is used to accelerate, and the mouse's position is used to affect acceleration speed and turning speed.